James Wood

 James Wood Family

-James Wood’s father, Kenny Wood, played college basketball at the University of Richmond and is a member of the school’s athletic Hall of Fame.
-He also played professionally in Europe.
-Wood’s sister, Sydney Wood, played college basketball for Northwestern University and served as a team captain.
+Athletics run deep in James Wood’s family.
+His father, Kenny Wood, played college basketball at the University of Richmond, where he is a member of the school’s athletic Hall of Fame, and later played professionally in Europe.
+His sister, Sydney Wood, played college basketball at Northwestern University and served as a team captain.
+James Wood is also the nephew of former NBA player Howard Wood, who played for the Utah Jazz.

 Personal Life